Sudden Cardiac Arrest in Young Athletes: Questions & Answers

 Q: What is the chance of having a sudden cardiac arrest if a family member had one?

-Q: If a child has had sudden cardiac arrest in the past, can steps be taken to prevent another one?
+Q: If a child has had a sudden cardiac arrest in the past, can steps be taken to prevent another one?

 A: In many instances, a child can return to full activity if there is a problem with the heart that can be fixed.
 With an issue like commotio cordis, the person should be able to return to activity.
 However, sudden cardiac arrest can happen again, and it’s important to receive close follow-up care from your cardiologist.
 If medications are prescribed, the patient must strictly comply with taking them.
 In addition, families and patients should educate themselves, their coaches and teachers about warning signs and symptoms.